-David Noyce - Chair of Board of Governors Designate.
-Member of Finance & Estates Committee and Nominations & Governance Committee
+David Noyce - Chair of Board of Governors.
+Chair of Nominations & Governance Committee, Member of Finance & Estates Committee, Remuneration Committee and Employment Committee.

 David Noyce worked for over twenty years in a senior position at the funder and regulator of higher education in England, HEFCE.
 Latterly he was responsible for universities and colleges in London, Kent and the East of England and led HEFCE’s relations with the NHS and with specialist institutions.